diazrenata/squareone/reports/gam_ratios.md

 treatment.

 The naive way to handle this is to take the treatment-level mean for each time step, compute the ratio, and analyze that.
-This is what was done in Ernest and Brown (2001).
+This is analogous to what was done in Ernest and Brown (2001).
+(They summed across equal numbers of plots).

     ## Loading in data version 2.49.0